 Osler also suggests two legal protections if they are not already in place: shareholder rights plans and advance notice provisions.
 A shareholder rights plan is also known as a “poison pill” and it is designed to prevent third-party hostile takeovers.
 Companies such as Air Canada are renewing their existing shareholder rights plans in the face of the crisis.

 Advance notice provisions require shareholders to provide 30 to 65 days of notice before proposing nominees to the Board of Directors.
 Replacing board members at or before a shareholders’ meeting is a tactic often used by activist shareholders to replace board members that do not agree with their campaigns.
 The advance notice gives the company time to respond to the nomination and circulate the information to other shareholders prior to the shareholder meeting.

 In this time of crisis, Canadian boards need directors to step up to ensure that their organizations can emerge from the other side of the crisis flourishing and with healthy staff.
 Without good corporate oversight, it is easy for important things to slip through the cracks.

-DiliTrust Exec is a board portal which can be used to facilitate board meetings from anywhere.
-Files and documents can be shared, uploaded and changed immediately by corporate secretaries, and annotated by board members.
+DiliTrust Governance suite has a board portal that can be used to facilitate board meetings from anywhere.
+Files and documents can be shared, uploaded, and changed immediately by corporate secretaries, and annotated by board members.
 Support is available in both English and French from our Canadian offices.
 Contact us today for a demonstration.